imrafaelmerino/java-fun/docs/README.md

 and the binary type is serialized into a string encoded in base 64.

 When it comes to the _equals_ method, json-values is data oriented, I mean, two JSON are equals if they represent the same piece of information.
-For example, in the following example, xs and ys are created using different primitive types and the keys follow a different order.
+For example, the following JSONs xs and ys have values with different primitive types and the keys don't follow the same order.

 ```java